 Carol Burnett continues to inspire her fans, and her brilliant comedic work resonates now as much as ever.
 She is a past recipient of the Kennedy Center Honors and the Mark Twain Prize for American Humor.
 The Golden Globes created The Carol Burnett Award in 2018, which was presented to the actress in 2019 and to Ellen DeGeneres in 2020.
 She continues to tour regularly, taking audience questions in a nod to The Carol Burnett Show.

 What do you think about all eleven seasons of The Carol Burnett Show being made available for streaming?
 What do you remember from the show's As the Stomach Turns sketch?
 What do you remember about Carol Burnett's time on All My Children?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.